athariqk/ai-workflows-platform/README.md

 - **Backend**: Express.js + Prisma + PostgreSQL + Redis
 - **Frontend**: React + TanStack Router + React Flow + Material-UI

+Explanations/documentations of the design decisions I took for this project (include ERD) can be viewed in [this section](docs\DESIGN_DECISIONS.md).

 ## Quick Start

 ### Development